codaco/integration-tests/README.md

 Test suites use Jest's test runner and Spectron.

 Integration tests are written mostly like other tests in the app suite.
 However, debugging problems with the scripts is easier when not run inside a jest runner.
-The `test:interactive` script runs the same basic outside of the test runner, which leaves the electron apps running even when an assertion fails or an error is thrown:
+The `test:interactive` script runs the same basic outside of the test runner, which leaves the electron apps running even when an assertion fails or an error is thrown.

+To see a list of the available test suites:

 ```
 npm test:interactive
 ```

-If an assertion fails or an error is thrown in interactive mode, the app(s) will remain open.
 While developing a test with a series of interactions, you can `throw` at the end of a test to ensure that the app remains open.

 To support this mode, each test file must export three values: `setup`, `teardown`, and its array of `tests`.
 See existing test modules for examples.